Montana-Media-Arts/MART500/README.md

     - What does it mean to become a domain expert?
 - Formally introduce semester project specifications.

+## Week 5

+- **In-Progress Work:** Project proposal write-ups and proof-of-concepts.

 Discussion of;

+- Barrett, Estelle, and Barbara Bolt, editors.
+Practice as Research: Approaches to Creative Arts Enquiry.
+I.B.Tauris, 2010.
+    - Chapter 10
 - Smith, Hazel, and Roger T Dean.
 Practice-Led Research, Research-Led Practice in the Creative Arts.
 Edinburgh: Edinburgh University Press, 2009.
 Print.
     - Chapter 3

-## Week 5

-- Presentation of Project Proposals
-- **DUE:** Project proposal write-ups and proof-of-concepts.

-Discussion of;

-- Barrett, Estelle, and Barbara Bolt, editors.
-Practice as Research: Approaches to Creative Arts Enquiry.
-I.B.Tauris, 2010.
-    - Chapter 10

 ## Week 6